ljnewediuk/PB_life-history/README.md

     * LRS: lifetime reproductive success
     * Sex: F = female; M = male

-* simBreeding.csv: Life history info from simulated pedigree to run reproducible example in script 8.
+* simBreeding.csv: Life history info from simulated pedigree to run reproducible example of animal models (script 10).
 NOTE: SIMULATED DATA.
 REAL DATA ARE EMBARGOED FOR DATA SHARING RESTRICTIONS.

-* simBearPED.csv: Simulated pedigree to run reproducible example in script 8.
+* simBearPED.csv: Simulated pedigree to run reproducible example of animal models (script 10).
 NOTE: SIMULATED DATA.
 REAL DATA ARE EMBARGOED FOR DATA SHARING RESTRICTIONS.

 * full_sibs.rds: Character vector of bear IDs that are full siblings or offspring of other bears in the aging set